 Top 5 Biggest Fines for GDPR Breaches

 The General Data Protection Regulation (GDPR) came into force on May 25, 2018, and was designed to modernize laws that protect the personal information of individuals.
-As we approach 2 years since that dreaded deadline, we take a look at the biggest fines so far and the GDPR breaches responsible.
+After more than 2 years since that dreaded deadline, we take a look at the biggest fines so far and the GDPR breaches responsible.

 A personal data breach is defined as a breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.

 The size of the fines can vary depending on severity, but one could expect to be fined up to €10,000,000 or up to 2% of the total worldwide annual turnover of the preceding financial year, whichever is higher.
 In more severe cases, infringements could be subject to administrative fines up to €20,000,000 or in the case of an undertaking, up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher.

 Download the GDPR Checklist for Images to help ensure that your organization's use of photographs doesn't breach the regulations!

 Although GDPR is still in its infancy, companies breaching the GDPR have already received hefty fines, with a total of €460,000,000 to date.
 Currently, there have been up to 160,000 notifications of breaches that have been reported.